Vikram Chandra (novelist): Career

 Red Earth and Pouring Rain (1995), Chandra's first novel, was inspired by the autobiography of James Skinner - the Irish Raja of Hansi in Haryana, a legendary nineteenth-century Anglo-Indian soldier.
 It was published in 1995 by Penguin Books in India; by Faber and Faber in the UK; and by Little, Brown in the United States.
 It won the Commonwealth Writers Prize for Best First Book and the David Higham Prize for Fiction.
 The novel is named after a poem from the Kuruntokai, an anthology of Classical Tamil love poems.

 Love and Longing in Bombay [pl] (1997), a collection of short stories, was published by the same houses as Red Earth and Pouring Rain.
 It won the Commonwealth Writers Prize for Best Book (Eurasia region) and was short-listed for the Guardian Fiction Prize.
 In 2000, Chandra served as co-writer, with Suketu Mehta, for Mission Kashmir, a Bollywood movie.
 It was directed by his brother-in-law, the director Vidhu Vinod Chopra, and starred Hrithik Roshan.

 Sacred Games (2006) is Chandra's most recent novel.
 Set in Mumbai, it features Sartaj Singh, a policeman who first appeared in Love and Longing in Bombay.
 Over 900 pages long, Sacred Games was one of the year's most anticipated new novels.
 It had been the subject of a bidding war amongst leading publishers in India, the UK, and the US.
 It has also been adapted as a web television series by Netflix.

 Geek Sublime: The Beauty of Code, the Code of Beauty (2014) was a finalist for the National Book Critics Circle Award (Criticism).

 Personal life

-Chandra is married to the writer Melanie Abrams.
-They both teach creative writing at the University of California, Berkeley.
+Chandra was married to the writer Melanie Abrams.
+They are now divorced.

 Chandra currently divides his time between Mumbai, and Oakland, California, United States.
 He has two daughters, Leela and Darshana.